turnerud/turnerud.github.io/siem-lab.md

 I created a SIEM emulation that I can run from my home.
 I configured a VM and utilized Microsoft Azure and Sentinel in order to detect network traffic and security incidents or vulnerabilities.

+*This project is still in progress..
+I'm continuing to update documentation as I progress

 I documented the process below.

 ## Documentation